BenBart2514/Game-Master/README.md

-Sections to be Included:
- - R10, separated into it's three parts

 # Game Master
 The purpose of the Game Master application is to provide a character management system for gamers / dungeon masters for various table top games as well as provide some basic tools for gameplay such as dice rolls, coin flips and damage/healing calculators.
 The application allows users to create basic characters with customizable statistics and modifiers and import/export those character sets for future use.